Venom1991/refind-btrfs/README.md

 This tool will also detect a situation where / is mounted as a snapshot (which means that you've already booted into one), issue a warning and simply exit whereas, for instance, [Snapper](http://snapper.io/) will happily continue creating its snapshots.
 I could perhaps make this behavior configurable but currently it isn't.

 ## Prerequisites
-The following conditions (some are probably superfluous at this point) need to be satisfied in order for this tool to function correctly:
+The following conditions (some are probably superfluous at this point) must be satisfied in order for this tool to function correctly:
 * mounted ESP (no automatic discovery and/or mounting is supported)
 * Btrfs formatted filesystem with a subvolume mounted as /
 * at least one snapshot of the root subvolume